Anatomy of a Spring Planter

 Tip #3: Mix it up.

 The riotous mix of mats, spikes, lettucey leaves, and textures is what gives the container its charm.
-Soulsby used 15 different kinds of dwarf, short, and smaller-sized flowers in each container, planting two or three of each to help knit the mix together.
+In this plan, Soulsby used 15 different kinds of dwarf, short, and smaller-sized flowers, planting two or three of each to help knit the mix together.

 Tip #4: Break the rules.